The purpose of Love is Stronger is to help people understand they are worthy, capable, connected, and called to adventure.

 Some of the most important influences for the ideas on my blog are from the following philosophers: Plato, Aristotle, the Buddha, Augustine, Mengzi, Laozi, Rousseau, Kant, Hegel, Herbert Marcuse, Erich Fromm, Paulo Freire, bell hooks, Martin Luther King, Jr., and Thich Nhat Hanh.

-I also draw on spiritual ideas from the Quaker tradition (which is my own tradition) and other spiritual writers like Thomas Merton.
+I also draw on spiritual ideas from the Quaker tradition (which is my own tradition) and other spiritual writers like Thomas Merton, Marianne Williamson, and the book A Course in Miracles.

-Lastly, I appreciate the work of Brene Brown, Kristen Neff, Angela Duckworth, Carol Dweck, and Marianne Williamson.
+Lastly, I appreciate the work of Brene Brown, Kristen Neff, Angela Duckworth, and Carol Dweck.

 Note: All seekers of wisdom and loving-kindness are welcome at my blog.
 Although I often write out of my own spiritual tradition, I intend for my blog to be a hospitable space for people from a variety of faith traditions or no particular faith tradition.
-You are welcome.
+You are welcome here.

 When we live from the inside out, we recognize our worth; connect with our purpose, and cultivating flourishing relationships.